-This course will explore various curriculum models and underlying theories utilized in designing early childhood curriculum.
-Participants will examine factors which have influenced curriculum development in the field of early childhood and determine how certain factors have influenced the development of a variety of curriculum models which have shaped present curriculum for young children.
+This course will explore various global curriculum models and underlying theories utilized in designing early childhood programs.
+Participants will examine factors which have influenced curriculum development in the field of early childhood and determine how certain factors have influenced the development of a variety of models which have shaped present curriculum for young children.

-EC 360 Math Concepts & Manipulatives
+EC 360 Early Childhood Math Concepts & Manipulatives